-III.
+II.
 DURATION

 This Agreement shall be effective until such time as all of its terms are satisfied, or it is amended or terminated and replaced.
-Prior to such time, the Village may consult with the other signatories to reconsider the terms of the Agreement and amend it in accordance with Stipulation VII AMENDMENTS below.
-The Village shall notify the signatories as to the course of action it will pursue.
+Prior to such time, the Owner may consult with the other signatories to reconsider the terms of the Agreement and amend it in accordance with Stipulation VI.
+AMENDMENTS below.
+The Owner shall notify the signatories as to the course of any proposed action.

+III.
+POST-REVIEW DISCOVERIES

+If potential historic properties are discovered or unanticipated effects on historic properties found, the Owner shall consult with the SHPO immediately and make reasonable efforts to avoid, minimize, or mitigate adverse effects to such properties.
+In the event of an unanticipated discovery of human remains or burials, the Owner understands and agrees that it must immediately stop work within the area of discovery, consult with the SHPO, and comply with the Human Skeletal Remains Protection Act (20 ILCS 3440) and its implementing mles (17 IAC 4170) as administered by IDNR, which provides that no human skeletal remains shall be disturbed without a permit issued by IDNR.

 IV.
-POST REVIEW DISCOVERIES

-If potential historic properties are discovered or unanticipated effects on historic properties found during the Project, the Village shall consult with the SHPO immediately and make reasonable efforts to avoid, minimize, or mitigate adverse effects to such properties.
-In the event of an unanticipated discovery of human remains or burials, the Village understands and agrees that it must immediately stop work within the area of discovery, consult with the SHPO, and comply with the Human Skeletal Remains Protection Act (20 ILCS 3440) and its implementing rules (17 IAC 4170) as administered by IDNR, which provides that no human skeletal remains shall be disturbed without a permit issued by IDNR.

-V. MONITORING AND REPORTING
+MONITORING AND REPORTING

-Each year following the execution of this Agreement until it expires or is terminated, the Village's contractor shall provide all parties to this Agreement a summary report detailing work undertaken pursuant to its terms.
-Such report shall include any scheduling changes proposed, any problems encountered, and any disputes and objections received in Village's efforts to carry out the terms of this Agreement.
+Each year following the execution of this Agreement until it expires or is terminated, Owner shall provide all parties to this Agreement a summary report detailing work undertaken pursuant to its terms.
+Such report shall include any scheduling changes proposed, any problems encountered, and any disputes and objections received in Owner's efforts to carry out the terms of this Agreement.

+V. DISPUTE RESOLUTION

+Should any signatory to this Agreement object at any time to any actions proposed or the manner in which the terms of this Agreement are implemented, the Owner shall consult with the signatories to resolve the objection.
+If the signatories cannot agree regarding a dispute, the signatories shall utilize the procedures provided in 20 ILCS 3420/4e.

+A. Owner's responsibility to carry out all other actions subject to the terms of this Agreement that are not the subject of the dispute remain unchanged.

 VI.
-DISPUTE RESOLUTION

-Should any signatory to this Agreement object at any time to any actions proposed or the manner in which the terms of this Agreement are implemented, the Village shall consult with the signatories to resolve the objection.
-If the signatories cannot agree regarding a dispute, the signatories shall utilize the procedures provided in 20 ILCS 3420/4e.
-The Village's responsibility to carry out all other actions subject to the terms of this Agreement that are not the subject of the dispute remain unchanged.

-VII.
 AMENDMENTS

 This Agreement may be amended when such an amendment is agreed to in writing by all signatories.
-The amendment will be effective on the date a copy is signed by all of the signatories.
+An amendment shall be effective on the date a copy is signed by all of the signatories.

-VIII.
+VII.
 TERMINATION

-If any signatory to this Agreement determines that its terms become impossible to carry out, that party shall immediately consult with the other signatories to attempt to develop an amendment per Stipulations VI and VII above.
+If any signatory to this Agreement determines that its terms become impossible to carry out, that party shall immediately consult with the other signatories to attempt to develop an amendment per Stipulations V and VI above.
 If within thirty (30) days an amendment cannot be reached, any signatory may terminate the Agreement upon written notification to the other signatories.

-IX.
+VIII.
 COUNTERPARTS; FACSIMILE OR .PDF SIGNATURES